Here are the extensions I feel I really can't be without.

 And fortunately lots of their great features end up in the Visual Studio product.

-But here are the honorable mentions of some that are still relevant.
+But here are the honourable mentions of some that are still relevant.

-- File Nesting A must if you want to e.g nest ViewModels under Views (good for Xamarin)
+- File Nesting automatically nest files based on file name and enables developers to nest and unnest any file manually.
+A must if you want to e.g nest ViewModels under Views (good for Xamarin)

 - File Compare Compare two files in Solution Explorer